GranLiu/GranLiu/README.md

 ## Paper

 ### Journal
+- "What does a Complex Correlation Coefficient Mean?", IEEE Signal Processing Magazine, Accept, 2025.
+- "[A Floquet Series Based Framework to Evaluate the Impact of Antenna Efficiency on MIMO Systems](https://ieeexplore.ieee.org/document/11018613)", IEEE Journal on Selected Areas in Information Theory, Early Access, 2025.
+- "[Beam Broadening Design for Large-Scale Antenna Arrays Using Convex Quadratic Programming](https://ieeexplore.ieee.org/document/10948356)", IEEE Transactions on Aerospace and Electronic Systems, Early Access, 2025.
 - "[Fast Low-Sidelobe Pattern Synthesis Using the Symmetry of Array Geometry](https://www.mdpi.com/1424-8220/24/13/4059)", Sensors, vol. 24, no. 4059, June 2024.
 - "[Densifying MIMO: Channel Modeling, Physical Constraints, and Performance Evaluation for Holographic Communications](https://ieeexplore.ieee.org/document/10500399)", IEEE Journal on Selected Areas in Communications, vol. 42, no. 6, pp. 1504-1518, June 2024.